 Because we are visual beings, a brand’s visual identity may help it to match a concept, a mood, a look, and a feel.

-The branding piece that is most well recognised is without a doubt the logo.
+The branding piece that is most well-recognized is without a doubt the logo.
 In fact, it has merged with the word “brand” to the point that many people use them interchangeably, which obviously leads to misunderstanding.

 Given that a logo has just a few seconds to leave a lasting impression, logo design is one of the most difficult skills a designer can learn.